top of page

 Step 2.
 Prepare The Growing Tray ---

-Do not add water to the one below yet, first grab the tray without drainage holes and fill it with coco coir.
-Then smooth out the surface and mist it well with a spray bottle.
-If you don't have a spray bottle then just sprinkle water over the coco coir until it is well moisturized.
+Start by filling the tray without drainage holes with coco coir, then smooth out the surface.
+Mist it thoroughly with a spray bottle.
+If you lack a spray bottle, sprinkle water over the coco coir until it's uniformly moist.

 Step 3.
 Add The Seeds ---

-Then place a 10 by 20-inch tray on top of the seeds and add some weight to it with either a piece of wood or anything that is small and has weight to it.
+Afterwards, place a 10 by 20-inch tray on top of the seeds, adding weight with a small, heavy object, such as a piece of wood.

 Step 4.
 Uncover and Give Light ---

-After another 24 hours take the tray off of the seeds.
-You should now see the roots going down into the coco coir.
+After another 24 hours, remove the tray from the seeds.
+You should now see the roots extending into the coco coir.

 How To Grow Microgreens

-After that, all you have to do now is just give your sunflower microgreens at least 12 hours of light every day.
-I highly recommend you use LED grow lights.
-Direct sunlight and fluorescent lights are also good.
+At this stage, your sunflower microgreens need at least 12 hours of light daily.
+I highly recommend using LED grow lights, although direct sunlight and fluorescent lights are also suitable.

 Step 5.
 Check Daily ---